sudomesh/sudowrt-firmware/README.md

 opkg update
 opkg install <package-name>
 ```
-You can build this into the firmware by adding to the package name to the list located in `/openwrt_configs/packages`.
+You can build any package into the firmware by adding to the package name to the list located in `/openwrt_configs/packages`.

-## Adding `/etc/` configurations
+## Adding/modifiying system files
-Changes that need to be made in the `/etc` directory can be added to in two places.
+Changes that need to be made in a node's system files can be added to in two places.

-1. `files/etc/` this is where you should put configurations that are neccessary at very first boot or during zeroconf.
+1. `files/` - this is where you should put configurations that are neccessary at very first boot or during the autoconfiguration process.
 Any changes to this directory may be overwritten by the second location.

-2. `files/opt/mesh/templates/etc/` this is the directory that is copied in after you recieve an IP on the mesh.
-Any mesh dependent configurations should be made here.
-Files in this directory supersede `files/etc`
+2. `files/opt/mesh/templates/` - this directory is copied in after you recieve an IP on the mesh.
+The files here may also contain placeholders that can then be replaced with info relevant to People's Open Network (or any given mesh) during autoconfiguration.
+Files in this directory supersede `files/`

+# System file descriptions

+Most configurations relevant to People's Open Network are stored in [/etc/config/](https://github.com/sudomesh/sudowrt-firmware/tree/master/files/opt/mesh/templates/etc/config).
+These files can be alterted using OpenWrt's built-in UCI system, an example of how to use this can be seen in the [autoconf script](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/autoconf#L61), full documentation can be found [here](https://wiki.openwrt.org/doc/uci).

+* [babeld](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/babeld) - configurations for babel routing protocol daemon, not sure how this differs from or interops with [/etc/babeld.conf](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/babeld.conf)
+* [dhcp](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/dhcp) - configures dnsmasq and sets dhcp server IP addresses
+* [firewall](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/firewall) - seems to do very little, most firewall settings are handled by meshrouting described in next section
+* [network](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/network) - sets up physical ports and virutal interfaces for home node, takes the node's mesh IP and adds it to the necessary interfaces.
+Also, sets dns server IP addresses, usually the mesh IP of the exit node (e.g. 100.64.0.42 or 100.64.0.43).
+* [notdhcpserver](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/notdhcpserver) - sets ports 1 and 2 on home node to only accept connections from devices with the pre-determined extender node IPs.
+Though, a device connected to these ports doesn't have to be an extender node, it can be any device with the correct IP, typically the node's mesh IP +1 or +2, usage well dcpoumented in the [services guide](https://github.com/sudomesh/babeld-lab/blob/master/services_guide.md#use-case---raspberry-pi-as-wired-mesh-node-via-home-node).
+* [polipo](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/polipo) - configures cacheing, does not seem to be used by anything.
+* [rpcd](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/rpcd) - sets rpcd login username and password, taken from passwd/shadow files mentioned below.
+* [system](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/etc/config/system) - sets the hostname of the node and configuration of indicator LEDs
+* [tunneldigger](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/tunneldigger) - sets a list of potential tunnel brokers (i.e. exit nodes) as well as the interface to tunnel over and the upload/download bandwidth limits
+* [uhttpd](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/uhttpd) - configurations for the uhttp server daemon (uhttpd = micro http daemon), points requests made on port 80 to the `/www/` folder where the admin dashboard is stored
+* [wireless](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/config/wireless) - sets up physical radio interfaces (channel, power, SSIDs, BSSIDs, encryption) and binds them to interfaces created by the network configuration.

+In addition, to UCI configurations, there are two scripts that use the bash configurations stored in [/etc/sudomesh/](https://github.com/sudomesh/sudowrt-firmware/tree/master/files/opt/mesh/templates/etc/sudomesh)
+* [/etc/udhcpc.user](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/udhcpc.user) - this file is triggered by DHCP events on the WAN interface (i.e. your home node getting an IP address from your home router or a DHCP server somewhere on your LAN).
+It checks for an l2tp tunnel and a route to an exit node through that tunnel and then triggers the next script.
+* [/etc/init/d/meshrouting](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/opt/mesh/templates/etc/init.d/meshrouting) - this configures the firewall and sets up all of the routing rules for the home node.
+It makes sure that no packets slip from your private home network to the public mesh network.
+It then restarts tunneldigger and babeld.

+The default usernames, passwords, and access levels are set by the [passwd](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/etc/passwd) and [shadow](https://github.com/sudomesh/sudowrt-firmware/blob/master/files/etc/shadow) files.
+Shadow contains an MD5 hash of the default password, which is `meshtheplanet`.
+This should be changed immeadiately after the autoconf process completes by running `passwd root` and `passwd admin`.

 # Building this firmware